Pope Clement XII

-Pope Clement XII (Clemens XII; Clemente XII; 7 April 1652 – 6 February 1740), born Lorenzo Corsini, was head of the Catholic Church and ruler of the Papal States from 12 July 1730 to his death in February 1740.
+Pope Clement XII (Clemens XII; Clemente XII; 7 April 1652 – 6 February 1740), born Lorenzo Corsini, was head of the Catholic Church and leader of the Papal States from 12 July 1730 to his death in February 1740.

 Clement presided over the growth of a surplus in the papal finances.
 He thus became known for building the new façade of the Basilica of Saint John Lateran, beginning construction of the Trevi Fountain, and the purchase of Cardinal Alessandro Albani's collection of antiquities for the papal gallery.
 In his 1738 bull In eminenti apostolatus, he provides the first public papal condemnation of Freemasonry.

 Early life

 Lorenzo Corsini was born in Florence in 1652 as the son of Bartolomeo Corsini, Marquis of Casigliano, and Elisabetta Strozzi, the sister of the Duke of Bagnuolo.
 Both of his parents belonged to the old Florentine nobility.
 He was a nephew of Cardinal Neri Corsini and was a distant relative of Saint Andrew Corsini.

 Corsini studied at the Jesuit Roman College in Rome and also at the University of Pisa where he earned a doctorate in both civil law and canon law.